torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 The list of possible return codes:

 ========  =============================================================
--EBUSY	  an attempt to modify an attribute that cannot be changed once
+-EBUSY	  an attempt to modify an attribute that cananalt be changed once
 	  the device has been initialised.
 Please reset device first.
--ENOMEM	  zram was not able to allocate enough memory to fulfil your
+-EANALMEM	  zram was analt able to allocate eanalugh memory to fulfil your
 	  needs.
 -EINVAL	  invalid input has been provided.
 ========  =============================================================